 In my years of teaching Kundalini Yoga, I have enjoyed offering weekly group classes, private instruction and workshops both locally and nationally.
 Some of the topics covered in classes include: stress-relief, healthy backs, radiant glandular system, prenatal/postnatal yoga, and yoga for children.
 Some of my Kundalini Yoga teaching experience for adults and children includes: numerous experiential yoga lectures for various groups such as drug and alcohol rehabilitation, senior citizens, school presentations from preschool through college.
 I throughly enjoyed teaching Children’s Yoga Classes at Hampton Roads International Montessori School from 2003-2015, what an incredible school!
 I also taught for five years with the City of Newport News, VA Department of Parks and Recreation as a Kundalini Yoga teacher for adults, and for children ages 6-12 in the before-school and after-school programs.
 For four summers in New Mexico, I was a 3HO Kids Yoga Camp counselor for five weeks for children ages 5-12.
 I also taught for two years in Newport News public pre-school special education incorporating yoga in the curriculum at the encouragement of the PEEP school principal.
 I also was inspired by a gifted woman and mother, who was assisting me in teaching children’s yoga classes, to create several wonderfully successful Girl Scout Yoga Workshops for Mothers and Daughters.
 In addition, we were invited by her son’s physical education teacher at Riverside Elementary School, Newport News, to teach yoga to each of the P.E. classes of the whole school.
 It was such a fantastic experience I will always cherish and the school was so very grateful they awarded us with certificates of appreciation.

 In addition, I’ve been very fortunate to have studied with many incredible healers of the Kundalini Yoga tradition like the amazing healer and teacher, Siri-Gian Khalsa of Soul Answer Healing.
-I have been blessed with many classes, workshops, healing sessions, and now in Yoga Therapy training with Siri-Gian.
+I have been blessed with many classes, workshops, healing sessions, and completed 3 year Yoga Therapy training with Siri-Gian, Soul Answer Healing.
 I hope you feel intrigued and want to experience some of the wealth of knowledge that yogic technology embodies whether it is the physical exercises, the meditations, or the rich science of Ayurveda with easily applicable tools for living a healthy, happy, kind, and generous life.
 If you have any questions please call me, Atma, at 757-595-3746 or email me: email@example.com .
 Love and peace, Atma Kaur

 Love to all, life to all, peace to all. ~ Yogi Bhajan